 Cysticercosis of the eye, spine or subcutaneous tissue is usually treated by removing the cysticerci surgically.
 Albendazole or praziquantel should not be used to treat ocular or spinal cysts, even in conjunction with corticosteroids.
 Inflammation may cause permanent damage.

 Seizures can recur for months or years.
 The decisions to discontinue an anticonvulsive regimen is made on a case by case basis.
-However, anticonvulsant therapy is recommended until there is neuroradiological evidence of resolution and seizures have not occurred for 1 to 2 years.
-The presence of calcified cysts may require the long-term use of anticonvulsants.
+However, anticonvulsant therapy is generally recommended until the patient has been seizure-free for at least2 years.
+Seizure recurrence risk factors include status epilepticus, poor seizure control during treatment, and persistent radiologic and EEG changes.13

 The proportion of patients who fully recover from cysticercosis, with or without treatment, is unknown.1

 The prognosis of neurocysticercosis is extremely variable.
 Symptomatic patients with single lesions generally do well, are often seizure- free, and may be able to discontinue anticonvulsant therapy within 1 to 2 years.
 Patients with numerous subarachnoid cysticerci often require repeated courses of therapy and multiple surgeries.2 Mortality is low in patients with parenchymal cysts without hydrocephalus.

 Preventing the transmission of eggs from person to person is key to controlling this disease.
 Here are some practical steps:

 - Identification and treatment of tapeworm carriers is an important Public Health measure that can prevent further cases.8